#1: Fish Oil Can Help You Lose Body Fat

 Of interest in this study, the group on the low 1.5-gram dose experienced the greatest reduction in belly fat and improvement in insulin health, indicating that supplementation should be based on individual needs to pad omega-3 intake from the diet.

-#5: Get The Right Ratio of Fish Oil To Other Fats For Body Composition
+#5: The Right Ratio of Dietary Fat Will Support Health & Body Composition

-Hopefully, you agree that fish oil will help you build muscle and lose body fat.
+Hopefully, you agree that fish oil is a smart and important addition to your diet.
 Here are some suggestions for getting more omega-3s into your diet:

 • Get most of your omega-3s from EPA and DHA, with only a small intake of the third omega-3, alpha linolenic acid (ALA) that is provided by flax seed.

 • The omega-6 fats are from plant rather than marine sources.
-They include olive oil, nuts, avocados, and the isolated vegetable oils—corn, soybean, canola, and the like.
-The Western diet is VERY high in omega-6 fats due to the overuse of vegetable oils in processed foods.
+They include seeds, nuts, soy, and vegetable oils—corn, soybean, canola, etc. A small amount of these fats are good for you and necessary for ideal health.
+But the average Western diet is VERY high in omega-6 fats due to the overuse of vegetable oils and soy in processed foods.
 Ideally, you want a balanced intake of omega-6 to omega-3 fat, while avoiding isolated vegetable oils completely.

 • Researchers estimate that large reductions in omega-6 intake decrease our need for omega-3s dramatically—by 90 percent in some cases—because they won’t be fighting for enzymes and the omega-3s won’t be needed to counteract the inflammation caused by the overabundance of omega-6 fat.